The Most Effective, Versatile, Easy-to-Use High Quality Slow Feeding Hay Bag on the Market

 For the Mini Hay Pillow: The 1 1/4" is the most popular mesh size and a great choice to introduce the Hay Pillow®.
 Smaller mesh sizes do not necessarily equate to your equine eating slower; they may not be able to eat at all.

-We don't recommend ordering smaller mesh sizes (1" or 3/4") unless the individual has used a larger mesh size and exhibits no signs of frustration.
-At that point, choose the next size smaller.
-Just a 1/4" makes a significant difference.
-We are dedicated to offering a variety of mesh sizes for very adept and not so adept individuals!
+We don't recommend ordering smaller mesh size (1") unless the individual has used a larger mesh size and exhibits no signs of frustration.

 Introducing the Hay Pillow for the First Time

 - Don't pack your pillow too tight.

 - Break up your hay and put 2-4 pounds in to start for horses.
 For minis 1-2 pounds.

 - Pull some hay through the netting to encourage them to use it.

 - Observe your horse to ensure they can eat.

 - Have loose hay or current slow feeder available in addition to your Hay Pillow initially.